 Certain other resources, currently available only to professional correspondents, will be adapted and listed here in coming months for the interested public.

-TS-Si Research ServiceThe TS-Si Research Service consolidates information on research intiatives and findings relevant to individuals who correct the misalignment of their brains and their anatomical sex.
-The service tracks key scientific and medical developments at every stage of the process — from early consideration of research opportunities and published findings through practical application in clinical settings.
-Researchers and students from qualifying institutions regularly receive special emailings from TS-Si that consist of abstracts and other materials that support their interest areas.
+TS-Si Research ServiceThe TS-Si Research Service consolidates information on research initiatives and findings relevant to the misalignment of brains and anatomical sex.
+The service tracks key scientific and medical developments from early consideration of research opportunities and published findings through practical application in clinical settings.

 Write comment